Close Menu

 The Hoosiers led 56-38 at the break.
 They were led in the game by Tucker DeVries with 28 points.
 Lamar Wilkerson added 23.

-The three keys to the game and final stats are below.
-Highlights will be added shortly.
+The three keys to the game, final stats and highlights are below.

 Stay tuned to The Daily Hoosier for more coverage of the game.